Frequently asked questions

 Q: How will couples or family sessions work?

 As with individual sessions, appointments for couples counseling and family therapy are charged at the standard session rate and prorated where applicable.
-I am conversationally proficient in Korean and Mandarin Chinese, so I do work with cross-cultural couples and interracial families.
+I am conversationally proficient in Korean and Mandarin, so I do work with cross-cultural couples and interracial families.

 Q: Do you see minors?